 What is OCTAV?

-the tropopause, as well as variations in the tropopause itself.
-This strongly affects quantitative estimates of the impact of radiatively active substances, including ozone and water vapour, on
+near the tropopause, as well as variations in the tropopause itself.
+This strongly affects quantitative estimates of the impact of radiatively active substances, including ozone and water vapour,

-goal requires a detailed characterization of existing measurements (from aircraft, ground-based, balloon, and satellite platforms) in the UTLS, including understanding how their quality and
+this goal requires a detailed characterization of existing measurements (from aircraft, ground-based, balloon, and satellite platforms) in the UTLS, including understanding how their

 One key aspect of this activity will be to develop and apply common metrics to compare UTLS data using a variety of geophysically-based coordinate systems (e.g., tropopause, equivalent latitude,